givemepower8/Phaser3Practices/docs/phaser game dev.md

 }
 ```

-## update
+### update

-All game engines are built upon "game loop".
+Game engines are built upon "game loop".
 The loop is the place where positions are changed, collisions are checked, input is taken, AI is
 calculated, and any other miscellaneous tasks are completed.
-In Phaser, the game loop method is named update.
+In Phaser, the game loop method is the update method.

 Update method is called during the core game loop after debug, physics, plugins and the Stage have had their preUpdate methods called.
 It is used for user input polling and game object collisions and detection.
 This method is often used to capture game events, such as key presses, button clicks, mouse movement etc, and to then update the game scene variables as a result of those inputs.

 It is called on every frame.
 The engine attempts to execute, at best efforts, 60 times per second, but that is not guaranteed.
 It is called BEFORE Stage, Tweens, Sounds, Input, Physics, Particles, and Plugins have had their postUpdate methods called.

+## User Input

 ### keyboard